Skip to main content

 Highlighting the security risk:

 Opting for hybrid mode allows local accounts to log in while bypassing your SSO identity provider.
 It poses the risk of your IT department having no control over local LawVu users, resulting in two sources for user control access for your organisation.
 It's essential to highlight that LawVu does not oversee these accounts either.
-Once a local user account is created in LawVu, it remains active even if the user leaves their own organisation, and the only way to prevent access is to disable the account in LawVu manually.
+Once a local user account is created in LawVu, it remains active indefinitely even if the user leaves the organisation.
+The only way to prevent access is to manually deactivate the account in LawVu.
 Thus, the client’s LawVu administrator ensures that non-SSO accounts within LawVu are deactivated if not used.

 Can we have external parties like outside counsel, contractors or consultants access our LawVu instance?